Magnifying glass highlighting climbing graph arrow alongside falling graph arrows.

 Before you go racing off to invest, it's a good idea to make sure that your finances are in good shape.
 Make sure that your bills are paid and your credit card doesn't have a mountain of debt.

-There’s not much point in making a killing on the stock market if the power company is going to shut off your lights.
-Furthermore, if you have a heap of credit card debt, it’s likely the interest you’re being charged will outweigh the gains you can make through any investments.
-So it might be worth tackling that first.
+There's no point investing in the stock market if the power company is going to shut off your lights.
+Furthermore, if you have a heap of credit card debt, it's likely the interest you're being charged will outweigh the gains you can make through any investments.
+So it might be worth tackling your debts first.

-If you’re in a stable enough position that you can afford to set aside some funds, you can start having a look at what’s available out in ‘finance land’.
+But if you're in a stable enough position that you can afford to set aside funds, you can start looking at investment options.

 Ways to invest

-There is a seemingly endless array of ways you can invest: shares, ETFs, managed funds, property, gold and more.
+There are many ways you can invest: shares, ETFs, managed funds, property, gold and more.

 Old fashioned but no less important, buying shares is still very much a part of many people's investment portfolios.
 Buying and selling shares can be a bit intimidating for a first-time trader, and it generally requires a bit more involvement than some of the other options.
 However, typically, what it does give you is direct control over your investment, and you can pick and choose exactly what you want to hold.